mkwhitacre/devcon_2013_higher_order/games-processing-crunch/README.md

 So as an example the command might be:

-`hadoop jar games-processing-crunch-1.0-SNAPSHOT.jar com.mkwhitacre.Main /example/game_bigdata/game_bigdata/vgchartz.com/data/vgchartz.com_processed /example/game_bigdata/game_bigdata/metacritic.com/data/metacritic.com_processed /example/output`
+`hadoop jar games-processing-crunch-1.0-SNAPSHOT.jar /example/game_bigdata/game_bigdata/vgchartz.com/data/vgchartz.com_processed /example/game_bigdata/game_bigdata/metacritic.com/data/metacritic.com_processed /example/output`

 You can use the link provided to watch the progress of the job.